IamSanjid/RMB/README.md

 <br>
 After some requests for macOS support here we are.<br>
 Haven't tested properly at all(Can't test in a real environment, don't own a mac device).<br>
-Apple's clang doesn't support c++ 20's `jthread` so came up with some weird solution so that it at least builds and checksout basic usage.<br>
+Apple's clang doesn't support c++ 20's `jthread` so we've to use LLVM's clang to build it.<br>
-It will definately become easier and better when they decides to support it :).<br>
-The follwing steps worked on Ventura 13.0.0 should be fine till macOS 12.0 and later versions.
+The follwing steps worked on Tahoe 26.1 should be fine for anything from macOS 12.0(though 10.x-11.x should work in theory) to latest.
   - Need [HomeBrew](https://brew.sh/)
   - Make sure everything is fine by running `cc --version` you should see some version output.
 If not then [HomeBrew](https://brew.sh/) was not installed successfully, try again.
-  - `brew install gcc` - need GCC version 10+
+  - `brew install llvm` - need llvm version 20+ and its toolchain.
-    - why `gcc` even after Apple stopped supporting it?
-Well to support c++ 20's `jthread`.
-    - (Optional) If the build fails with some header file missing then, run: `g++ --version`(this is gcc's c++ compiler), if you see some output containing `clang`(which is aliased as `g++` by default) then please [WATCH THIS VIDEO](https://youtu.be/0z-fCNNqfEg?t=168).
   - Run: `git clone --depth=1 https://github.com/IamSanjid/RMB.git && cd RMB`
+    - If you've installed llvm to a different directory other than the default directory(usually default directory is `/usr/local/opt/llvm`, check clang version by running `/usr/local/opt/llvm/bin/clang++ --version`), please change the value of `LLVM_TOOLCHAIN` at `.nob/nob_config.h`, just update the value between the double quotes (").
+      - `brew --prefix llvm` will output the directory.
-  - Run: `cc -o nob nob.c && ./nob` should succeed with some compiler warnings most of them are safe to ignore.
+  - Run: `cc -o nob nob.c && ./nob`, should succeed with some compiler warnings most of them are safe to ignore.
+  - Confirm by running:
+    - M* Chips Arm64/Aarch64: `build/RMB/Release/macos-arm64/RMB`
+    - Intel x86_64 chips: `build/RMB/Release/macos-x64/RMB`.
-  - Confirm by running `build/RMB/Release/macos-x64/RMB`, it will ask for accessibility permissions allow those from System Preference.
+    - It will ask for accessibility permissions allow those from System Preference.

 # For Other Platforms
 1. First you need to implement a global hotkey listener, for windows, a dummy window is created and `RegisterHotKey` API is used to register the hotkeys for that window and listened to `WM_HOTKEY` messages on that window. `XGrabKey` is used for X11 window manager.